 Faculty members should check with their specific school or college for deadlines and processes related to sabbatical applications.

 Faculty members should submit the sabbatical packet containing the application along with the supporting documents to their unit head for approval by the deadline set by their school or college.
-The unit head will then submit the packet to the dean’s office.
+The unit head will then submit the packet to the dean’s office using the online forms submission process.

-The deadline for deans' offices to submit sabbatical leave requests to Office of Human Resources is the last work day in February.
+The deadline for deans' offices to submit sabbatical leave requests to Office of Human Resources is January 15.
 Sabbatical leave requests will not be processed without dean's approval and signature.
 Sabbatical applications that do not meet all criteria may be denied.

 - Current curriculum vitae